-I always knew there was something unique and very different about our son, Joseph Anthony Suarez.
+I always knew something unique and very different about our son, Joseph Anthony Suarez.
 He seemed to radiate the world even as I gave birth to him on August 31, 1990.
-I always told him one day he would accomplish greatness in life because his spirit was so big and he would see the world.
-Joe would look at me and smile, then give one of his warm tight hugs always with an “I love you Momma.”
-I love you more son and I held him tightly in my arms.
+I always told him one day.
+He would accomplish greatness in life because his spirit was so big, and he would see the world.
+Joe would look at me and smile, then give one of his warm tight hugs, always with an “I love you, Momma.”
+I love you more, son, and I held him tightly.
 I don’t think Joe realized how much everyone genuinely loved him.
-There was something about his presence, he just made you feel good inside.
-He had a gift, people loved him.
-And, he was my gift for 27 years, I miss everything about him every single day.
+There was something about his presence; he made you feel good inside.
+Joe had a gift; people loved him.
+And he was my gift for 27 years; I miss everything about him every day.
 We all miss him.
-I was right about him accomplishing greatness, he did exactly what I knew he would do, I just assumed it would be here in the living world.
+I was right about him accomplishing greatness.
+He did exactly what I knew he would do; I assumed it would be here in the living world.

-The day after we were contacted by the Coroner, I had a dream.
+The day after the Coroner contacted us, I had a dream.
 It felt so real.
-It was one of those dreams when you tell yourself if this is a dream please don’t wake me up!
-I was at my mom’s house on Fillmore St. sitting at the kitchen table, crying.
-I looked out the back door and there was Joe walking towards me.
-I don’t know where he came from, he just appeared.
-Slowly, he made his way into the kitchen, I stood up holding out my arms for him.
-Somehow, we both were standing at Mom’s front door and Joe had his arms wrapped tightly around me.
+It was one of those dreams when you tell yourself, if this is a dream, please don’t wake me up!
+I was at my mom’s house on Fillmore St., sitting at the kitchen table, crying.
+I looked out the back door, and Joe was walking toward me.
+I don’t know where he came from; he just appeared.
+Slowly, he made his way into the kitchen; I held out my arms for him.
+Somehow, we both were standing at Mom’s front door, and Joe had his arms wrapped tightly around me.
 I cry every time I think back to this dream.
-Then I looked up at him and I could see his eyes were filling up with tears as mine were drowning.
-He told me, “Momma I’m sorry, I love you” these words were often his direct way into my heart, he had many but this one got me every time.
-I know son and I love you more and I forgive you.”
+Then I looked up at him, and I could see his eyes were filling up with tears as mine were drowning.
+He told me, “Momma, I’m sorry, I love you” these words were often his direct way into my heart.
+He had many, but this one got me every time.
+I know, son, and I love you more, and I forgive you.”
 I held on to him for as long as I could.
 I didn’t want to let him go, then my eyes opened.
-Hopeless and grief stricken, I laid helpless in my bed for hours.
+Hopeless and grief-stricken, I lay helpless in my bed for hours.
 Was it a dream?
 Did I imagine what just happened?
 Am I going crazy?
-Or, did Joe really come to see me one last time?
+Or did Joe really come to see me one last time?
 I believe he came to say goodbye.
 Suddenly, my heart-felt warm.

-Every day following Joe’s death was filled with disbelief, shock, numbness, sorrow, and unimaginable pain.
-For the most part, those days and nights were hit and miss memories, it all seemed like a lifetime ago.
-I don’t remember much, except sleeping.
-Sleep protected me from reality, I felt no pain while my eyes were closed.
-Sleep kept me from thinking, I didn’t want to think about what was happening in my life.
+Every day following Joe’s death as I was in disbelief, shock, numbness, sorrow, and unimaginable pain.
+I believe my brain went straight into protection mode.
+For the most part, those days and nights were blurred, and I don’t remember much except sleeping.
+Sleep protected me from reality, and I felt no pain while my eyes were closed.
+Rest kept me from thinking.
+I didn’t want to think about what was happening in my life.
 It was too much for me to process and hard enough accepting I would never see Joe again.
-People tell me eventually it won’t hurt as bad, I don’t believe that to be true.
-I asked God out loud, “where are you? how do I go forward from this?
-I am broken Lord!”
+People tell me eventually, it won’t hurt as bad; I don’t believe that to be true.
+I asked God out loud, “where are you?
+How do I go forward from this?
+I am broken, Lord!”
 Sobbing heavily, I could barely catch my breath.
 Life hurt.
-It actually hurt to breath.
+It hurt to breathe.
 Life is so unpredictable.
 It can change in a blink.
-What I quickly realized was, “don’t take each day for granted, because you never know what can happen, it can all be wiped away just like that…in a snap.”
-Every day really is a gift.
+I quickly realized, “don’t take each day for granted because you never know what can happen; it can all be wiped away just like that…in a snap.”
+Every day is a gift.

-I love you my son and every day my heart hurts, but I will not let your death be in vain.
+I love you, my son, and every day my heart hurts, but I will not let your death be in vain.
 I will see you again one day.
-Until then, I promise to try with everything in my soul to shift my sorrow and my pain towards your memory.
-I will make sure your greatness will continue in honor of your name, Joseph Anthony Suarez.
-I love you son ..to no end.
+Until then, I promise to try with everything in my soul to shift my sorrow and my pain toward your memory.
+I will make sure your greatness will continue to honor your name, Joseph Anthony Suarez.
+I love you, son

 “Blessed are those who mourn, for they will be comforted.”
 (Matthew 5:4 NIV)